Changing Agriculture in a Changing Climate: Exploring Farmers’ Responses to Climate Change via Multispecies Ethnography

 Impact of global change and land use on biogeochemical dynamics in Southwestern Wyoming

-Uthara’s research focuses on the interactive effect of global change scenarios and land use practices on soil carbon and nitrogen dynamics in sagebrush ecosystems of the American West.
+Uthara’s research focused on the interactive effect of global change scenarios and land use practices on soil carbon and nitrogen dynamics in sagebrush ecosystems of the American West.
 Drylands contain about 20% of the world’s carbon stock, with the majority being held in slow-cycling belowground pools.
 Read more…

 (Green) Infrastructure in Oregon